JOIN US & EXPLORE

 Florida Army National Guard

 From gaining state-level tuition assistance and competitive pay to accessing VA home loans and health insurance, the benefits you'll receive extend well beyond the uniform.
-Commit to being Guard Fit—mentally and physically—and see where this commitment can take you.

 BENEFITS/REQUIREMENTS